informatics-isi-edu/hatrac/INSTALL.md

 The `hatrac-deploy` step above depends on having a proper `~hatrac/hatrac_config.json` file already populated and an empty database already created.
 It simply initializes the database schema.

+If working in a SELinux environment see section below to SELinux specific additional steps needed before running the tests

 ## Example Hatrac configuration